Dope-Otaku/LED_Sync_With_ESP32_and_Alexa/README.md

     - [1] **Solid Color**: Set all LEDs to a single color.
     - [2] **Rainbow Tail**: Cycle through hues with a moving rainbow effect.
     - [3] **Music Reactive**: Use the microphone input, perform FFT, and map    frequencies/amplitude to LED patterns.

+## Alexa Integration:
+    Use **fauxmoESP** library to emulate a Philips Hue device, so Alexa can discover and control your ESP32